CarlFK/pici/ansible/roles/ci/files/t1/README.md

 We can assume no one has rewired things from https://github.com/CarlFK/pici/wiki/Wiring-Diagram

-Building top.bit from t1.v is done somewhere else, and then moved to the pi so it can be loaded onto the Arty.
+Building top.bit from t1.v is done somewhere else. top.bit is then moved to the pi so it can be loaded onto the Arty.